 The following tables analyse the Group's financial investments by type and nature, based on the characteristics of the financial investments at the reporting date.
 The Group manages its financial investments in two distinct categories: unit-linked investments and policyholder and shareholder investments.
 The investment risk in respect of unit-linked investments is generally borne by our customers and is measured at fair value through profit or loss.
 Policyholder and shareholder investments include all financial investments other than unit-linked investments.
-The investment risk in respect of policyholder and shareholder of wholly borne by the Group.
+The investment risk in respect of policyholder and shareholder investments is partially or wholly borne by the Group.

 Policyholder and shareholder investments are further categorised as participating funds and other participating business with discretionary expected sharing with policyholders and underlying distinct investment portfolios (Other participating business with distinct portfolios), and other policyholder and shareholder.
-The Group has elected to separately analyse financial investments held by participating funds and other participating business with distinct portfolios within policyholder and shareholder investments as they are subject to local regulations that generally prescribe a minimum proportion of policyholder participating funds and other participating business with distinct portfolios at fair value through profit or loss.
+The Group has elected to separately analyse financial investments held by participating funds and other participating business with distinct portfolios within policyholder and shareholder investments as they are subject to local regulations that generally prescribe a minimum proportion of policyholder participation in declared dividends.
+The Group measures debt securities, equity shares and interests in investment funds of participating funds and other participating business with distinct portfolios at fair value through profit or loss.